guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-introduction.md

 language and CPU architecture.
 In the real world there is not only one IR, but each project ends up using its own intermediate language.
+Anyway, using an IR has its advantages.

-Let's continue splitting the frontend and the backend of a compiler.
+Let's continue splitting the front end and the back end of a compiler.

 <figure id="figure06" style="text-align: center">
 <img src="/assets/images/2020_04_09_compiler_phases.svg" />